USS William D. Porter (DD-579): Atlantic service

 On 14 November, at Roosevelt's request, Iowa conducted an anti-aircraft drill to demonstrate her ability to defend herself.
 The drill began with the release of a number of balloons for use as targets.
 While most of these were shot by gunners aboard Iowa, a few of them drifted toward William D. Porter which shot down balloons as well.
 Porter, along with the other escort ships, also demonstrated a torpedo drill by simulating a launch at Iowa.
 This drill suddenly went awry when a live torpedo discharged from mount #2 aboard William D. Porter and headed straight towards Iowa.

 William D. Porter attempted to signal Iowa about the incoming torpedo but, owing to orders to maintain radio silence, used a signal lamp instead.
 However, the destroyer first misidentified the direction of the torpedo and then relayed the wrong message, informing Iowa that Porter was backing up, rather than that a torpedo was in the water.
 In desperation the destroyer finally broke radio silence, using codewords that relayed a warning message to Iowa regarding the incoming torpedo.
 After confirming the identity of the destroyer, Iowa turned hard to avoid being hit by the torpedo.
 Roosevelt, meanwhile, had learned of the incoming torpedo threat and asked his Secret Service attendee to move his wheelchair to the side of the battleship, so he could see.
-Not long afterward, the torpedo detonated in the ship's wake, some 3,000 yd astern of the Iowa.
-Iowa was unhurt, but as a result of this friendly fire incident, ships would routinely greet the destroyer with the hail "Don't shoot!
-We're Republicans!"
+Not long afterward, the torpedo detonated in the ship's wake, some 3,000 yd astern of Iowa.
+As a result of this incident, US ships would routinely greet the destroyer with the joke "Don't shoot!
+We're Republicans!" on account of Roosevelt being a Democrat.
 The entire incident lasted about 4 minutes from torpedo firing at 14:36 to detonation at 14:40.

 Following these events, the ship and her crew were ordered to Bermuda for an inquiry into the Iowa affair.
-Chief Torpedoman (CTM(AA)) Lawton Dawson, whose failure to remove the torpedo's primer had enabled it to fire at Iowa, was later sentenced to hard labor, though Roosevelt intervened in his case, as the incident had been an accident.
+Chief Torpedoman (CTM(AA)) Lawton Dawson, whose failure to remove the torpedo's primer had enabled it to fire at Iowa, was later sentenced to hard labor, though Roosevelt intervened in his case and pardoned him, as the incident had been an accident.
 Contrary to Internet legend, LCDR Walter was not relieved of command following the incident and remained in command until 30 May 1944.
 He later commanded other ships and eventually became a rear admiral.
 William D. Porter was in Bermuda from 16 to 23 November 1943; no mention was made of awaiting Marines or the entire crew being "arrested" in the ship's logs.

 On 25 November, William D. Porter returned to Norfolk and prepared for transfer to the Pacific.
 She got underway for that duty on 4 December, steamed via Trinidad, and reached the Panama Canal on the 12th.
 After transiting the canal, the destroyer set a course for San Diego, where she stopped between 19 and 21 December to take on cold weather clothing and other supplies necessary for duty in the Aleutian Islands.